rootkovska/rootkovska.github.io/_posts/2017-04-26-qubes-compromise-recovery.md

 malware away from interacting with the real, sensitive hardware, thus preventing various BIOS/firmware attacks (even if the attacker managed to compromise one or more of the VMs).
-However, once there is a fatal vulnerability in the core software that is used to implement Qubes security model, such as e.g. in the Xen hypervisor, then this protection no longer works.
+However, once there is a fatal vulnerability in the core software that is used to implement Qubes security model, e.g. in the Xen hypervisor, then this protection no longer works.
 Sorry.

 ### Alright, but in practice, do I really need to get a new machine?